ShadowCrafter011/MeteoSeltiDataAnalysis/README.md

 ## Pulling/updating data

 Measurement data is keept in the `data` directory.
-The measurement files are not checked into git as they are quite large.

 ### Requirements